joonhocho/react-native-locale/README.md

 #### iOS

 - Link manually
-  - Add RCTLocale.xcodeproj to Libraries and add libRCTLocale.a to Link Binary With Libraries under Build Phases.
+  - Add RNLocale.xcodeproj to Libraries and add libRNLocale.a to Link Binary With Libraries under Build Phases.
 - Cocoapods
   - Add following to your `Podfile`